whcly2031-ux/assignment/README.md

 ---

 ## ⚠️ Notes & Limitations
 * Missing data is labeled as **"Unknown"**
 * Results depend on the quality of dataset provided
 * This is not a real time fraud detection system

 ---

-## ✅ Conclusion

-This project demonstrates how transaction data can be:

-* Cleaned and structured
-* Analyzed for fraud detection
-* Visualized for efficient decision making

----